-In addition to the Standard Model contributions to the nucleon EDM from the CKM matrix [5] and from the θ term [6], BSM theories that contain complex CP-violating couplings can induce a nonvanishing EDM at the one loop level.
+In addition to the Standard Model contributions to the nucleon EDM from the CKM matrix [4] and from the θ term [5], BSM theories that contain complex CP-violating couplings can induce a non-vanishing EDM at the one loop level.
 At low energies the BSM degrees of freedom are heavy enough that one can parametrize their effects through effective, higher-dimension CP-violating operators.
-In this paper we consider two such operators, the quark-color EDM (qCEDM) operator and the CP-violating three-gluon operator, i.e., the Weinberg operator.
+In this paper we consider two such operators, the quark-color EDM (qCEDM) operator and the CP-violating three-gluon operator, i.e. the Weinberg operator.
 To constrain couplings in BSM theories at high energies, one needs to determine the QCD contribution to the EDM at low energy.
+Broadly speaking, there are three approaches to determining the relevant matrix elements: QCD sum rules [6, 7]; chiral perturbation theory [8, 9]; and lattice QCD.